 Love mixing Shimeji mushrooms with other mushrooms like enoki and oyster mushrooms to create a more robust flavour.
 You can find fresh Shimeji mushrooms in most Asian grocery stores.

-How to Make Shimeji Mushrooms, Seaweed and Soba Noodle Salad
+How to Make Vegan Soba Noodle Salad with Yuzu Dressing

 How to Make the Soba Noodles

-Place dried soba noodles in a large pot of boiling water.
+Place dried soba noodles in a large saucepan of boiling water.
 Stirring occasionally so the noodles don’t stick.
 Cook until al dente, it should not take more than 2-3 minutes.
 Drain noodles.